savease/savea-api-documentation/README.md

 If any of the documented requests fails, an HTTP Status code of 4XX is returned along with an error structure, containing these two fields:

 * ```error``` A human-readable error message intended for debugging the client application.
 This content might change without any notice.
+This message should not be displayed to the end user.
 * ```errorId``` A text id identifying the error type.
 This id will never change for a major version of the API.

 [Try it now](https://api.savea.se/v1/companies/foobar).